-Candidates must hold an undergraduate degree, have significant experience in the field of humanitarian assistance (at least three to five years), and have a demonstrated commitment to furthering their career in the field of humanitarian assistance.
+Candidates must hold an undergraduate degree, have significant experience in the field of humanitarian assistance (at least three years), and have a demonstrated commitment to furthering their career in the field of humanitarian assistance.
 Candidates must also be fluent in written and spoken English.
 The Graduate Record Examination (GRE) is not required.

 Native English speakers will be required to demonstrate literacy in another language at the end of the program.